davidus27/sentrygun/README.md

 ```
 $sudo pip install client-requirements.txt
 ```
+#### Static IP address
+You need to connect Server with Client throught Ethernet cable and set static IP address.
+If you have Windows you can follow [this](https://portforward.com/networking/static-ip-windows-10.htm) awesome tutorial.
+If you are on Linux systems you probably know what you are doing anyway.

 #### Startup
 To start the program you need to first start python program on Server-side:
 ```